Omega0x013/minergame-python/README.md

 https://omega0x013.itch.io/minergame

 ## Name suggestions
-If you have any name suggestions then DM me on https://reddit.com/u/Omega0x013
+If you have any name suggestions then DM me on https://reddit.com/u/Omega0x013 or raise a feature issue

 ## Usage
 ### Compatibility